1. The vast majority of ants that we notice are sterile wingless females.

-2. Men and Queens are easy to spot.
+2. Males and queens are easy to spot.
 They both have wings.
 The queen is larger than all the other ants in the nest.

-3. Ant colonies are Sometimes known as super organisms since they act as though they are a single living creature.
+3. Ant colonies are sometimes known as super organisms since they act as though they are a single living creature.
 In the exact same way that cells group together to form a body, ants team together to produce a colony.
-Centurian can remove the colony.
+Boca Iguana Removal can remove the colony.

 4. Termites, often called white ants, are not ants at all and are far more closely related to cockroaches.

 5. There are more than 12,000 known species.
 However,some scientists estimate that there could be another 10,000 residing in remote tropical regions that have yet to be identified.

 6. They do not have lungs.
 Oxygen and other gases pass through miniature valves in their exoskeleton called spiracles.

 7. They also have three smaller single lens eyes on the very top of their head.

 8. Antennae (feelers) attached to the mind are utilized to detect chemicals, air currents and vibrations.